VershimaKwaghshi/take-profit/content/learning/manager-market.md

 Any trader can apply to become a manager.

-To qualify, you must show that you can trade consistently.
+To qualify, you must demonstrate consistent trading ability.

 This can be done by submitting at least one month of verified live trading history or by successfully completing the Take Profit evaluation.